28 August, 2023

 3. Sky Jump and the Auckland Bridge Climb & Bungy

-For the adventurous at heart, Auckland boasts two great thrillseeker options including The Sky Jump, which is 192m travelling up to 83 km/ph off New Zealand's tallest structure, the Sky Tower.
+For the adventurous at heart, Auckland boasts two great thrill-seeker options including The Sky Jump, which is 192m travelling up to 83 km/h off New Zealand's tallest structure, the Sky Tower.

-Alternatively, if you feel safer jumping over water as opposed to concrete try the AJ Hackett bungy jump off Auckland’s Harbour Bridge (more info).
-Enjoy an exclusive bridge walk out to the specially-constructed bungy pod and if it’s a hot day and you feel like a cool down try a favourite, the “water touch” option.
+Alternatively, if you feel safer jumping over water as opposed to concrete try the AJ Hackett bungy jump off Auckland’s Harbour Bridge.
+Enjoy an exclusive bridge walkout to the specially-constructed bungy pod and if it’s a hot day and you feel like a cool down try a favourite, the “water touch” option.

 Piha located on the West Coast, 40 kilometres from Auckland is one of New Zealand’s most popular surf beaches and a great spot to explore.
 It's the perfect first stop on your New Zealand road trip, after picking up your campervan in Auckland.

-Piha’s black sandy beach is split in two by the popular Lion Rock with a walking track up to the top displaying majestic views of the sea and park land.
-Check out all the walks you can do at Piha.
+Piha’s black sandy beach is split in two by the popular Lion Rock with a walking track up to the top displaying majestic views of the sea and parkland.

 5. North Shore